What went well

 should we keep going with this initiative? [i believe this is an obvious yes, but farm for dissent]

-what do we hope we make progress on by next time?Created 11 months ago
+what do we hope we make progress on by next time?Created about 1 year ago

 0 people found this